October 4th, 2020

 Over a year ago a good friend asked me to speak about emotional traumas from a Classical Chinese Medicine perspective.
 Since then, I’ve been thinking about how to approach this delicate topic.
 It is one that has many facets.

-In this post, I provide an introduction to what emotional trauma is, causes, signs, the Classical Chinese Medicine perspective on emotional traumas and how to begin healing or continue healing from emotional traumas.
+In this post, I provide an introduction to what emotional trauma is, its causes, signs, the Classical Chinese Medicine perspective on emotional traumas, and how to begin healing or continue healing from emotional traumas.

 As always, if you like this content, please share, leave a comment below, or send me an email.
 You are the reason I provide this information.
 Your feedback and questions are always appreciated.